-- 6. Co-optees Allowance no additional co-optees allowances will be paid, but the current payments to the Independent Persons on Standards continue. - 7.
-Annual Adjustment of Allowances there will be an annual adjustment of allowances in line with the average percentage increase in employee's pay under the National Joint Council (Administrative, Professional, Technical and Clerical) Pay Award.
-Full Council will have discretion whether to apply this. - 8.
-Backdating there will be no backdating of allowances. - 9.
-Repayment/suspension of allowances there will be repayment of allowances should a councillor be suspended, cease to be a councillor due to a relevant conviction or non-attendance, or resigns. - 10.
-Pensions - no member allowances will be classified as pensionable under the Regulations
+- 5. Co-optees Allowance That no additional co-optees allowances be paid - 6.
+Annual Adjustment of Allowances That there be an annual adjustment of allowances in line with the percentage increase in employee's pay under the National Joint Council (Administrative, Professional, Technical and Clerical) Pay Award - 7.
+Backdating That there be no backdating of allowances. - 8.
+Repayment/suspension of allowances That there be repayment of allowances should a councillor be suspended, cease to be a councillor due to a relevant conviction or non-attendance, or resigns. - 9.
+Pensions - That no member allowances be classified as pensionable under the Regulations. - 10.
+Foregoing allowances Any person may forego all or part of any allowances to which they are entitled.
+To do this they must give notice in writing to the proper officer of the Council.

-Management Team Structure 2018
+Management Team Structure 2019